epfl-vlsc/memoro/README.md

 `$ cd memoro`

-Run `npm update` to make sure all JS dependencies are present.
+Run `npm install` to make sure all JS dependencies are present.
 You will then need to build the C++ data processing addon.
 To do this, you may first need to install `node-gyp` (`npm install -g node-gyp`) Then,